fiware-docker/simple-docker-hosting/doc/manuals/install.md

 We can also create swarm clusers on the FIWARE cloud.

 The first task is to create a token that is used to bind the different hosts on the cluster.
-The "docker run swarm create" command is used for the task.
+The 'docker run swarm create` command is used for the task.
 It returns a token that is used to identify and bind the cluster.

 Next we create the Swarm master using the same docker-machine create command that was described above and add the following flags:
 * --swarm